amimul/ADA-EPFL/README.md

 "Can we propose enhancements to certain recipes?" .

-"Based on the ratings of the recipes,is it possible to find certain combinations that are loved more than others?"
+<strike>"Based on the ratings of the recipes,is it possible to find certain combinations that are loved more than others?" </strike>

+Since we got feedback that we had too much research questions we decided to drop the last research question and really focus on our algorithms on the ingredients.

 # Dataset
 The dataset that will be used is the one on recipes provided by infolab stanford.
 This dataset consists of 2.5GB of html files, a readme and 1 $.tsv$ file with tab-seperated columns containing information about: The domain,url,recipe title,kcal,ingredients,.. but a bunch of data is missing.
 This data is quite limited in the information it provides therefore additional processing of the html files is necesairry to draw more interesting conclusions.
-We will scrape the recepies for rating and look into adding extra other info to make our picture more complete.
+In retrospect the ingredient data is sufficient to draw interesting conclusions (see exploretara data analysis).
+However we do need extra information from an external database.
+Why and how is described in the notebook on M2.
+# The notbook on M2 contains
+- How we clean the data
+- An explotary analysis in which we associate ingredients
+- Methods that we will use to predict ingredients.
+- Further planning of the project

-# A list of internal milestones up until project milestone 2
+# A list of internal milestones up until project milestone 3

--	Clear structuring of work packages and distributing tasks
--	Cleaning and Filtering the Dataset
--	Scraping the HTML files for extra info
--	Find subsets of ingredients that are often used together
--	Testing of Graph Plotting Techniques and various Frameworks (4.js, 		etc.)
--	Experimenting with first visualization techniques
--	Testing interactive methods (with WebGL for example)
-# Questions for TAa
-About the data set.
-We received 2.5GB of html files but is there a certain systematic in them?
-Is it possible to find the html files in thoses files with the url or do we have to go online to extract the data?
+-	See notebook on M2.